International volunteers and volunteer abroad programs – while extremely popular – often come under fire.

 Online articles pop up, written by frustrated former volunteers, complaining about the futility of westerners heading off into the unknown, to ‘change the world’.
 I’ve read sweeping generalizations about thousands of interactions from one or two crappy experiences.
 You know, stories about ‘white saviour complex’, dependencies created, etc.

-While these articles may have some truth to them – it’s important to be critical in assessing any social or economic development program – my guess is that those international volunteers either had unreal expectations, or their host organizations weren’t doing it right.
+While these articles may have some truth to them – it’s important to be critical in assessing any social or economic development program – my guess is that those international volunteers either had inappropriate expectations, or their host organizations weren’t doing it right.

 My major problem is that the articles I’ve come across don’t ask the people on the ground how THEY feel about meeting and working with international volunteers.
 Their voices have been effectively silenced.